T can occur at any age, but it is a problem in younger people whose work involves physical effort and, much later in life, in the elderly.

 Acute low back pain can arise suddenly after the occurrence of an injury.

-Low back pain to be properly diagnosed requires a description by the patient.
+Low back pain to be diagnosed appropriately requires a description by the patient.

 - Bone scan.